AmirLavasani/css-recap/README.md

 ### Button Width
 - By default, the size of the button is determined by its text content, making it as wide as its content.
 Use the `width` property to change the width of a button.

+## Multiple Columns

+The CSS multi-column layout allows easy definition of multiple columns of text, similar to how they appear in newspapers.
+You can control this layout using the following properties:

+- `column-count`: Specifies the number of columns an element should be divided into.
+- `column-gap`: Specifies the gap between the columns.
+- `column-rule-style`: Specifies the style of the rule between columns.
+- `column-rule-width`: Specifies the width of the rule between columns.
+- `column-rule-color`: Specifies the color of the rule between columns.
+- `column-rule`: A shorthand property for setting all the `column-rule-*` properties above.
+- `column-span`: Specifies how many columns an element should span across.
+- `column-width`: Specifies a suggested, optimal width for the columns.

+This set of properties allows you to create text layouts with multiple columns, making it useful for designs that need a newspaper-style appearance.